 client_secret (which is required in the Authorization Code Grant).

-Once the user authenticates, the client app receives the
+Once the user authenticates, the application receives the

 access_token in the hash fragment of the URI.
-The client app can now use the
+The application can now use the

 id_token to obtain information about the user, and